SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring/configure-data-collection.md

 :::

 ## Prerequisites
 XHR and navigation/route changes support as well as errors collection require RUM script in version 4 or higher (`https://rum.sumologic.com/sumologic-rum-v4.js`).
 Make sure you're using the correct version in your pages.
 For automatic updates, use `https://rum.sumologic.com/sumologic-rum.js`.
+You can find more details about versioning control later in this document.

 For full end-to-end visibility, we recommended supplementing your RUM browser auto-instrumentation with the appropriate [back-end tracing instrumentation](/docs/apm/traces/get-started-transaction-tracing).